Slipstream (1989 film): Production

-Slipstream was the second feature Gary Kurtz made as a producer after splitting from his former creative partner George Lucas.
-Kurtz's early production credits included the films Chandler and Monte Hellman's cult road movie Two Lane Blacktop (1971).
-He then began his hugely successful collaboration with George Lucas by producing Lucas' commercial breakthrough, the low-budget American Graffiti (1973), which went on to become one of the most profitable films of all time.
-Kurtz then produced, worked as a second-unit director, and played a major creative role in the first two Star Wars films, but the partnership ended acrimoniously in the interval between Empire and the third installment of the series, Return of the Jedi, when Lucas and Kurtz fell out over the creative and commercial direction of the franchise.

-Following the acrimonious split with Lucas, Kurtz produced the hit fantasy film The Dark Crystal in 1982.
-Afterwards, he acted as executive producer on the fantasy film Return to Oz in 1985, which was not a commercial success.
-He evidently hoped that he could recapture his earlier success in science fiction with Slipstream, which co-starred popular actors from two of the major sci-fi franchises of the period - Hamill from Star Wars, and Paxton from Aliens.
-However, in spite of the many prominent names involved, including Kurtz, the cast, and distinguished Hollywood composer Elmer Bernstein, Slipstream proved to be a disastrous financial and critical flop.
-Its failure reportedly drove Kurtz into bankruptcy.

-Slipstream was filmed in Cappadocia, Turkey, Ireland, and Pinewood Studios, Iver Heath, Buckinghamshire, England, UK.
+The original script for Slipstream was written by Charles Edward Pogue shortly after the success of Mad Max and was heavily inspired by that film's stylistic and thematic approaches.
+Producer Gary Kurtz came across the script through a friend and while he was intrigued by the core premise, Kurtz was more uncertain about the violent and exploitative elements.
+Structurally, the film was inspired by Adventures of Huckleberry Finn by Mark Twain with the original premise involving a 14 year old boy traversing the wasteland with a runaway android.
+Slipstream marked Kurtz' first production in four years after his investments in The Dark Crystal and Return to Oz under-performed and forced him to declare bankruptcy in 1985.

+In 1987, Kurtz hired Steven Lisberger to direct and rework the script with Lisberger accepting the role as he wanted to work on something more character based in contrast to effects heavy productions like Tron.
+Kurtz offered the role of Will Tasker to Mark Hamill as Kurtz had always wanted to see him in an antagonistic role, which Hamill accepted as he liked the idea of playing against type with this being Hamill's first part in a film since Return of the Jedi.
+Tony Kayden was brought in to do re-writes and wound up receiving credit for the screenplay, with Pogue apparently refusing credit, while Bill Bauer was given credit for "Based on Story Material".

+The distinctive and futuristic aircraft piloted by Tasker is the Edgley Optica (also known as the Brooklands Optica Scout), a low volume British light aircraft designed as an alternative to helicopters for law enforcement and low-speed observation work.

+Slipstream began ten weeks of principal photography in March 1988, at Pinewood Studios as well as locations in Yorkshire and Turkey.

 Release

 Slipstream had a short cinema run in the United Kingdom, where it was considered a flop, and Australia, where the film grossed just $66,836 during its entire theatrical run.
 The film was never released in theaters in North America and enjoyed only moderate VHS sales.
 The film was released on videocassette by M.C.E.G.
 Virgin Home Entertainment in 1990.
 Several budget DVD copies of Slipstream have been released.
 Fans awaiting a director's cut have been disappointed after producer Gary Kurtz said in an interview that the script was originally much more violent, but that these violent scenes, which would have made the plot more coherent, were never filmed.

-It has also been released as a DVD double feature by "Destra Entertainment – Payless", the other feature being 1967's In the Year 2889; it was also distributed in Australia by Showtime DVD as a double feature entitled "Action", along with Midnight Cop.
+It has also been released as a DVD double feature by Payless, the other feature being 1967's In the Year 2889; it was also distributed in Australia by Showtime DVD as a double feature entitled "Action", along with Midnight Cop.
+Available on streaming platforms in HD 16:9.

+Reception

-As of December 2019, the film has a "no consensus" score on Rotten Tomatoes of 43%.
+As of August 2024 the film has a "no consensus" score on Rotten Tomatoes of 43% based on seven reviews.